apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘This is awkward’: World leaders contend with past insults of Trump**
+**Apple Mac Mini 2024 Review: A Button Push Away From Flawless**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/11/07/trump-2024-world-leaders-critics-controversy/).
+You can read more about it [here](https://gizmodo.com/apple-mac-mini-2024-review-a-button-push-away-from-flawless-2000521416).

 ## Requirements
 - Python 3.8